Cold and Flu Information

 - Immunity lasts at least 9 months so it is not too early to get the flu shot.

-B. Take Everyday Preventive Action (see: Steps to Fight the Flu PDF)
+- Take Everyday Preventive Actions (see: Steps to Fight the Flu [pdf])

 - Cover your nose and mouth with a tissue when you cough or sneeze.
 Throw the tissue in the trash after you use it.

-- If you get the flu, CDC recommends that you stay home from work or school and limit contact with others to keep from infecting them.
+- Stay home from work or school and limit contact with others when you are sick to protect others.

-- Eat healthy food, drink plenty of water, exercise, get plenty of rest, do not smoke and avoid alcoholic beverages.
+- Take care of yourself: eat healthy food, drink plenty of water, exercise, get plenty of rest, do not smoke and avoid alcoholic beverages.

 Seasonal flu viruses cause many people to become sick each year, so it is wise to practice prevention.
-Don't be left unprepared, get a “cold/flu” kit together.
+Don't be left unprepared!
+Get a “cold/flu” kit together before you get sick.
 Suggested items include: